rbt-cms/rbt-xperience-by-kentico-custom-widgets-googlemap/README.md

 Install the RBT.Kentico.Xperience.Custom.Widgets.GoogleMap.1.0.0 NuGet Package to your Xperience by Kentico website (>=29.4.0 with .Net 8.0).

 # Widget
-This is a widget which allows you to add a GoogleMap to your screen with certain attributes that can be configured while adding.
+This is a widget which allows you to add a GoogleMap Widget to your screen with certain attributes that can be configured while adding.
 The properties that can be configured are:

+- IsVisible: Select this option to display the widget on the page
-- Latitude*: Enter desire Latitude
+- Latitude*: Enter your desired Latitude
-- Longitude*: Enter desire Longitude
+- Longitude*: Enter your desired Longitude

 *Required fields